Episode Transcript

 is my client, i'm a little sorry for the seller.

 worth much more than they actually are.
-However, when you

-have fifteen people who want to buy it, it might
+Have fifteen people who want to buy it, it might

 actually be worth more than it's being listed for.
 So